 Retreat with (m)otherway

-A nourishing weekend for the therapists, doulas and practitioners who hold women through motherhood
+A nourishing and restorative weekend for therapists, doulas and practitioners who hold women through motherhood.

 9–11 October 2026 • The Quaives, Kent